rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 The following terms are used when describing concepts and actions related to App-V performance optimization.

--   **Complexity**: Refers to the one or more package characteristics that may impact performance during pre-configure (**Add-AppvClientPackage**) or integration (**Publish-AppvClientPackage**).
+-   **Complexity**: Refers to one or more package characteristics that might affect performance during preconfigure (**Add-AppvClientPackage**) or integration (**Publish-AppvClientPackage**).
 Some example characteristics are: manifest size, number of virtual fonts, number of files.

 -   **De-Integrate**: Removes the user integrations